top of page

 Parry-0158.jpg

-With over 10 years of industry experience, I’ve dedicated my career to understanding, supporting, and advocating for dogs and their caregivers who love them.
-I hold qualifications from some of Australia’s most respected trainers and organisations, including:
+With over a decade of experience, I’ve dedicated my career to understanding, supporting, and advocating for dogs and their caregivers who love them.

-• Steve and Vicki Austin Education – Dog Training & Behaviour Certificate
+• Dog Training & Behaviour Certificate Steve and Vicki Austin Education

-• Certificate IV in Companion Animal Services (High Distinction)
+• Certificate IV Companion Animal Services

 • Delta Society Seminar Certificate